table of contents

 As a rule of thumb, it’s best to take the lowest effective dose of a drug in order to avoid potential side effects.
 Prescribing sildenafil in 20 mg increments can make it easier for your healthcare provider to find the dose that’s best for you—one that maximizes sildenafil’s benefits while minimizing potential side effects.

-Sildenafil starts working within 30-60 minutes, and typically works for up to four hours, so you should plan accordingly.
-Keep in mind that the drug doesn’t instantly give you an erection when it kicks in.
-Instead, it helps you get and maintain an erection when you get aroused.
+Sildenafil starts working within 30–60 minutes, and typically works for about four hours, so you should plan accordingly.
+Keep in mind that the drug doesn’t instantly give you an erection.
+Instead, it helps you get and maintain an erection when you get aroused (Smith, 2022).

 If you’ve taken a dose of Viagra and it doesn’t work, do not take another dose before 24 hours have passed.
-If you find that the dosage you’ve been prescribed isn’t effective, consult with your prescribing physician to see if you need a higher dose or a different medication altogether.
+If you find that the dosage you’ve been prescribed isn’t effective, talk to your healthcare provider about trying a higher dose or a different medication altogether.

 While Viagra is typically an effective treatment for erectile dysfunction, there are other similar medications that might be better treatment options for you.
-Other similar medications include:
+Other ED medications include:

 - Vardenafil (brand name Levitra)